aurelian-scarlat/angular-cli/README.md

     image: aurelianscarlat/angular-cli
     volumes:
       - .:/usr/src/app
-    expose:
+    ports:
-      - 4200
+      - 4200:4200
     restart: on-failure
     command: ["ng", "serve", "--host", "0.0.0.0"]
 ```

-and then just `docker-compose up`
+and then just `docker-compose up` or even `docker-compose up -d` if you want to run it in the background